mih/datalad-mihextras/README.md

 DataLad extension with special interest functionality or drafts of future additions to DataLad proper.

-There is a staging area to test-drive new functionality in the wild without making any promises on longevity or stability.
+This is a staging area to test-drive new functionality in the wild without making any promises on longevity or stability.
 Once a certain level of maturity has been reached, most functionality will move to more appropriate places, like topical extensions or even DataLad proper.